How to Harvest Worm Castings

 You will need a screen to do this harvesting method.
 The key to the success of this method is the use of the right screen.
 If the holes are too large, then everything will just fall through the bottom.
 On the other hand, when the holes are too small, then the castings will not fit through them.

 To do this, add a screen on the top of the bin or in any other area where you are comfortable working.
-Grab a handful of the compost and position on the top of the screen.
+Grab a handful of the compost and position it on the top of the screen.
 Spread the compost.
 The castings will push through, allowing you to separate them from the rest of the compost.
 You might need to repeat the procedure if there are still more castings that remain.

 Handpicking Method